Less than a month into 2021, we have seen how things can – and continue to-- quickly evolve regarding COVID-19.

 There is no cost to receive the vaccine.
-There is an administration fee which will be charged to your insurance.
+Insurance is not required.
+However, insurance information will be taken if you have coverage.
 There is no out-of-pocket expense to you.

 While we encourage our community to stay home when you can and continue to take proactive safety measures, please don’t hesitate to seek medical care if you need it.
 We’re committed to being here for you, whether virtually or in person, to ensure your health, and the health of our community.